ari-ahm/pytelv2ray/README.md

 - **Asynchronous pipeline**: Non-blocking I/O with `asyncio` and `aiosqlite`.
 - **Latency and selective speed tests**: Uses `xray-knife` for both latency checks and optional speed tests.
 - **Persistence and curation**: Keeps historical results, caps servers per location, and retries failed links.
 - **Optional GitHub upload**: Updates or creates a repo file with the final subscription content.
+Set `github_repo.upload_base64` to true if you need to store base64 content; otherwise raw text is uploaded.
 - **Graceful shutdown**: Safely interrupts long-running tasks on SIGINT/SIGTERM.

 ## Requirements